 Butternut squash makes great baby & toddler food,

 When my girls were babies, I made a lot of their foods and they both LOVED butternut squash.

-I pureed the roasted squash until I got the desired consistency and put into ice cube trays to freeze.
+I pureed the roasted squash until I got the desired consistency I wanted and put it into ice cube trays to freeze.
 I stored the frozen squash cubes in a freezer bag.
-It was wonderful to have homemade baby food read to go.
+When I wanted to serve the squash, I thawed and warmed it in the microwave until it was the right temperature for the kids.
+I add water if I needed to thin out the puree.
+It was wonderful to have homemade baby food ready to go.
 There were no additional ingredients, just butternut squash.
 And homemade was also cheaper and tastier than store-bought.

 More Fall Squash: